kobi-hari-courses/2212-ge-advanced-angular/Module 03/README.md

 * We have created our own implementation of `ngIf`
 * Finally we used structural diretives and the microsyntax to allow for easier creation of templates as parameters for compound components.
     - Specifically, we injected a template from the component content, using `@ContentChild`

+### `ViewChild` and `ViewChildren`
+* We understood the meaning of "View" in angular
+* We saw the `AfterViewInit` lifecycle hook
+* We saw how to grab various view items using the `ViewChild` decorator:
+    * ElementRef
+    * ViewContainerRef
+    * TemplateRef
+    * Components and Directives
+* We saw how to use reference strings to access elements as view children